Skip to content

 WARNING

 Dozzle uses the Docker API to gather information about hosts.
-Each aget needs a unique host ID.
+Each agent needs a unique host ID.
 They use Docker's system ID or node ID to identify the host.
 If you are using swarm, then the node ID is used.
 If you don't see all hosts, then you may have duplicate hosts configured that have the same host ID.
 To fix this, remove /var/lib/docker/engine-id file.
 See FAQ for more information.

 You can set a healthcheck for the agent, similar to the healthcheck for the main Dozzle instance.
 When running in agent mode, healthcheck checks agent connection to Docker.
 If Docker is not reachable, the agent will be marked as unhealthy and will not be shown in the UI.